 Curio Professional and Standard customers can create and edit equations using LaTeX, AsciiMath, or MathML syntax.
 Previews are instantly rendered as you type your equation.
-The final high quality and scalable PDF rendering occurs instantly on macOS Big Sur or above.
-If running on older macOS releases the final PDF rendering occurs in just a few seconds via a secure process running on Zengobi's server.
+When you click to Insert or Update the equation the final high quality and scalable PDF rendering occurs instantly.